Towards enriched universal algebra: More on Birkhoff subcategories

 \item $\cv=\Met$ is the category of generalized metric spaces.
-As for $\Pos$, regular epimorphisms in $\Met$ are in particular surjections, and hence satisfy the hypothesis of the lemma above; thus strong and regular epimorphisms in $\Met$ coincide.\\ Strong, and hence regular, epimorphisms in $\Met$ are precisely those surjective maps $f\colon A\to B$ such that $d(y,y')= \inf\{d(x,x')| fx=y, fx'=y'\}$ for any $y,y'$ in $B$.
+As for $\Pos$, regular epimorphisms in $\Met$ are in particular surjections, and hence satisfy the hypothesis of the lemma above; thus strong and regular epimorphisms in $\Met$ coincide.

+Strong, and hence regular, epimorphisms in $\Met$ are precisely those surjective maps $f\colon A\to B$ such that $d(y,y')= \inf\{d(x,x')| fx=y, fx'=y'\}$ for any $y,y'$ in $B$.
 Clearly, every map with this property has the unique left lifting property to all monomorphisms, hence is a strong epimorphism.
 Conversely, it is easy to see that every morphism in $\Met$ factorizes as one satisfying the condition followed by a monomorphism.
 Applying this to a strong epimorphism $f$, it follows that the induced monomorphism is an isomorphism, and hence that $f$ satisfies the condition.

 \end{enumerate} } \end{exams}